-The Grant Application Guide, Application forms, and required templates are available on the Caltrans Sustainable Transportation Planning Grant Program website, at: https://dot.ca.gov/programs/transportation-planning/division-of-transportation-planning/regional-and-community-planning
+The Grant Application Guide, Application forms, and required templates are available on the Caltrans Sustainable Transportation Planning Grant Program website, at: https://dot.ca.gov/programs/transportation-planning/division-of-transportation-planning/regional-and-community-planning/sustainable-transportation-planning-grants

-- All grant application packages are required to be submitted via Smartsheets. - Smartsheet features work better with Google Chrome browser - Smartsheet progress cannot be saved.
+- All grant application packages are required to be submitted via Smartsheet - Smartsheet features work better with Google Chrome browser - Smartsheet progress cannot be saved.
 To avoid issues, follow these instructions: - 1.
 Complete the Application Cover Sheet in MS Word - 2.
 Copy and paste the Application Cover Sheet fields into the Smartsheet form - 3.
-Have the PDF attachment ready to upload into the Smartsheet form - An agency may only submit one application package per Smartsheets submittal. - An application cannot be submitted to more than one grant category. - The required items outlined on the Grant Application Checklist in Appendix B must be submitted as a single PDF document (not to exceed 25MB); if awarded, original formats will be requested. - All application documents must list the applicant's legal name. - A confirmation of receipt can be sent via Smartsheets if the applicant checks the box to receive a copy of the submittal.
+Have the PDF attachment ready to upload into the Smartsheet form - An agency may only submit one application package per Smartsheet submittal. - An application cannot be submitted to more than one grant category. - The required items outlined on the Grant Application Checklist in Appendix B must be submitted as a single PDF document (not to exceed 25MB); if awarded, original formats will be requested. - All application documents must list the applicant's legal name. - A confirmation of receipt can be sent via Smartsheet if the applicant checks the box to receive a copy of the submittal.

-Submit applications via Smartsheets Form no later than

-THURSDAY, MARCH 9, 2023 BY 5:00 P.M.
+Submit applications via Smartsheet Form no later than THURSDAY, JANUARY 18, 2024 BY 5:00 P.M.

-Hard copies will not be accepted, and late applications will not be reviewed.
+Hard copies will not be accepted and late applications will not be reviewed.

-Caltrans anticipated award announcements: Summer 2023
+Caltrans anticipated award announcements: Summer 2024